East Asia & the Pacific

 In February 2014, local members of 17 villages in Ratanakiri Province in Cambodia lodged a complaint with CAO with the support and assistance of five Cambodian NGOs.
 The complaint raises a range of environmental and social concerns about HAGL’s Cambodia operations, including impacts on water sources and fish resources, loss of land, lack of compensation, lack of information disclosure and engagement with the people, threat to spiritual, cultural and indigenous practices, as well as use of child labor.
 The complaint alleges non-compliance with IFC policies and procedures and with Cambodian laws.
 The complainants requested that CAO keep their identities confidential.

-The communiqué in English and Khmer, the Joint Statements, and letters from the company setting out their commitments, can be accessed via the "View Documents" tab below.
+The Joint Statements, and letters from the company setting out their commitments, can be accessed via the "View Documents" tab below.

 The parties continue to discuss resolution of the grievances of 11 villages that have already been affected by the company's operations under the auspices of CAO’s dispute resolution process.